Sticky space

 Most sponsors pass out products to their group and tell them to sell them to their friends, family, and neighbors.
 It’s even better if participants ask family members to help them sell.
 For example, parents can take the product to work.

-Another fantastic way to generate sales is to make arrangements with a local store with a lot of foot traffic.
+Another fantastic way to generate sales is to arrange with a local store with a lot of foot traffic.
 You can get permission to set up a table and make a sign informing people about your fundraiser.
-Some may even throw in a bonus tip on top of the selling price.
+Some may even throw in a bonus tip at the selling price.
 This is a terrific way to sell your product in a couple of hours instead of over a week.

 Also, consider offering a special prize to whoever turns all their money in first.